 Competitors are allowed to keep their own time, but the round will begin and end according to the timekeeper overseeing the round, regardless of any discrepancies in time between that of the timekeeper and that of the competitors.

 Preparation for the self-evaluation portion of the rounds will take place outside the presence of judges, timekeeper, and opposing team.

 - After rounds one and two have been completed, and all teams have received a ranking of 1-4 for each round from each judge, advancement to the final round will be determined by:

 - The 4 teams with the lowest cumulative ranking

-- In the event of a tie in "1" above, the combined individual scores for each team will be used to determine which team has highest, and that team will move on to the finals.
+- In the event of a tie in "1" above, the team that received the most 1's from all judges will move on to the finals.

 - In the event of a tie in "2" above, the finalists will be determined by a procedure according to the competition administrators.

 The final round will include 3 or more judges, to be determined, who will rank the finals teams in order of 1-4.
 The team with the lowest cumulative ranking after all of the judges rankings are totaled will be the winner.